Use these 5 tips to survive (and thrive) during unexpected change.

 Salo opens every new year with a wide variety of corporate initiatives and goals.
 But we all know how quickly the best-laid plans can be disrupted.
 Whether it’s a crisis, a business transformation, an acquisition, or something else that profoundly changes our daily business, it’s crucial to deeply refocus and prioritize.
 What this meant for Salo in the early part of the pandemic was a redoubling our efforts on our core business: Getting work for our consultants.
 Having clarity around what really mattered “right now” united our team and kept us focused on what mattered each day.

 4. Look for the opportunities in disruption

-5. Focus on the folks
+5. Focus on people

 Employee satisfaction is always important but during times of change, employee well-being is paramount.
-In addition to general support, flexibility, and health benefits; we looked for ways to enhance our employee experience—like offering new professional development opportunities during work downtimes.
+In addition to general support, flexibility, and health benefits, we looked for ways to enhance our employee experience—like offering new professional development opportunities during work downtimes.
 And, we put our people first no matter what.
 For example, there were times when a client wanted a consultant to work onsite, and the consultant wasn’t comfortable going to an office.
-Most of the time, we’d find a solution, but if push came to shove; we’d honor the consultant’s preference even if meant sacrificing the business.
-Embracing a people-first attitude helps keep employees engaged throughout the change process.
+Most of the time, we’d find a solution, but if push came to shove, we’d honor the consultant’s preference even if meant sacrificing the business.
+Embracing a People-First attitude helps keep employees engaged throughout the change process.